eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 In this method we will "specify" a number of parameters of the *OdeBridge*.

 We can make a distinction between standard parameters and custom parameters.
-First of all, there are the standard parameters for the :mod:`~eagerx.core.entities.Bridge` class:
+First of all, there are the standard parameters for the :class:`~eagerx.core.entities.Bridge` class:

 * :attr:`~eagerx.core.entities.Bridge.rate`
 * :attr:`~eagerx.core.entities.Bridge.process`